drekka/Alchemic/README.md

 }
 ```

-*Whilst this can solve situations where multiple candidates for a dependency are presents, if Alchemic finds Multiple Primary buildr for a dependency, it will still raise an error.*
+*Whilst this can solve situations where multiple candidates for a dependency are presents, if Alchemic finds Multiple Primary builders for a dependency which is not an array, it will still raise an error.*

 ### Primary objects and testing

 Primary object factories are most useful in testing.
-You can register mock or dummy classes from your test suites as Primaries.
-When Alchemic loads, these test factories will become the defaults to be injected instead of the production objects, all without having to change a single line of code.
+You can register mock or dummy classes from your test suites as a primary and when Alchemic loads, these test factories will become the defaults to be injected instead of the production objects, all without having to change a single line of code.
+But note here that even though you are specifying overrides, if the original objects are singletons, they will still be instantiated.

 # Interfacing with Alchemic

 Now that we know how to declare objects and inject them, lets look at how we retrieve objects in classes and code which is not managed by Alchemic.
 In other words, how to get Alchemic to work with the rest of your app.

 ## Manual dependency injections

-Depending on what you are doing in your app, you may need to create an object outside of Alchemic and then get Alchemic to inject the object's dependencies without asking Alchemic to manage the object.
+Depending on what you are doing in your app, you may need to create an object outside of Alchemic and then get Alchemic to inject the object's dependencies.

 ```objc
 // Objective-C